 The Board of Directors oversees our business and affairs and monitors the performance of management.
-In accordance with corporate governance principles, the Board does not involve itself in day-to-day operations.
 The directors keep themselves informed through discussions with the Chief Executive Officer and other key executives, visits to the Company's facilities, by reading the reports and other materials that we send them and by participating in Board and committee meetings.
 Each director's term will continue until the election and qualification of his or her successor, or his or her earlier death, resignation or removal.
-Biographical information about our directors is provided in "Proposal No. 1 - Proposal for the Election of Eight Directors" on page 29.
+Biographical information about our directors is provided in "Proposal No. 1 - Proposal for the Election of Ten Directors" on page 33.
 Except as set forth in this Proxy Statement, none of our directors held directorships in other reporting companies or registered investment companies at any time during the past five years.
-Our Board currently consists of eight persons, all of whom have been nominated by the Company to stand for re-election.
+Our Board currently consists of nine persons, all of whom have been nominated by the Company to stand for re-election.

 Name Age Position Director Since

 Raymond J. Chess (2) 64 Director, Chairman 2013

-Richard Dauch 60 Director and Chief Executive Officer 2021
+Richard Dauch 61 Director and Chief Executive Officer 2021

-H. Benjamin Samuels (1)(3) 54 Director 2015
+H. Benjamin Samuels(1)(3) 54 Director 2015

-Gerald B. Budde (1) 60 Director 2015
+Gerald B. Budde(1) 60 Director 2015

 Harry DeMott (2)(3) 55 Director 2016

-Michael L. Clark (1)(3) 50 Director 2018
+Michael L. Clark ^{(1)(3)} 50 Director 2018

-Jacqueline A. Dedo (1)(2) 60 Director 2020
+Jacqueline A. Dedo(1)(2) 60 Director 2020

-Pamela S. Mader(2)(3) 57 Director 2020
+Pamela S. Mader(2)(3) 58 Director 2020

+William G. Quigley III (1) 60 Director 2022

-(1) Audit
+(1) Audit Committee